Determining the outcomes of the STP Final Year Assessment

 • It is influenced by expert assessor judgments of minimal competence

-Since BRM anchors pass marks around the performance of ‘borderline’ candidates, it aligns pass and fail outcomes with assessors’ understanding of minimal competence.
+Since BGA anchors pass marks around the performance of ‘Borderline’ candidates, it aligns pass and fail outcomes with assessors’ understanding of minimal competence.

 • It can reduce subjectivity and bias